SkyBlueRW/SkyBlueRW.github.io/_posts/2024-05-30-investment-research-environment.md

 ### Where and how it begins <a name="beg"></a>

 The idea emerged a couple of years ago when I started to have some research results and hoped to do more!
 Those 'hard liftings' like tracking on-going performance of existing reserach and clearning data for new research seem more and more repeatative and tedious.
-Hence my wondering - wouldn't it be amzing to have a system to scale on all of it so that more time is spent on the main part?
+Hence my wondering - wouldn't it be amzing to have a system to scale on all of it?

 Of course, I am not looking to develop a well optimized super system that can support all kinds of investment research.
 For one hand, research projects are distinct in their natures - different modeling is applied on various data sets to answer different questions of interest.
-More importantly, it's just to heavy in terms of personal interest.
-While a lite version of research envrionment that summarizes some universal pieces across research projects would already make my like easier.
-And that's what I am looking for.
+More importantly, it's just too heavy as a personal hobby :).

+A lite version that summarizes some universal pieces across research projects to help me focus more on the fun part would already be enough!
+The dream is that those frequently used models and data sources are organized in modules easy for repeated use hence once an idea hit, I can quickly implement it into a calculation unit based on existing function and deploy it for check in historical simulation as well as onging monitor.

 ### How it is for the moment <a name="now"></a>